Hyperproof/hypersync-sdk/doc/005-data-sources.md

 }
 ```

 3.  __Next Token.__  Begin paging and continue until `nextToken` is no longer provided.
-Return at most `limit` items.
+Return at most `limitValue` items.
 Tokens may be a unique string returned from the external service or a url.

 ```
 "pagingScheme": {